Last Updated June 5th, 2026. Please ensure that you read the Terms & Conditions carefully.

 All work completed by LS custom Manufacture LLC (Lafrance Studio) is shipped F.O.B.
 Origin.
 The Client is responsible for all shipping, freight, insurance, and handling costs for both raw materials arriving at our facility and finished goods/samples departing from it.

-Clients must provide a valid FedEx, UPS, or DHL account number prior to the shipment of any fit/pre-production samples or bulk production.
+Clients must provide a valid FedEx, UPS, or DHL account number prior to the shipment of any fit/pre-production samples.

 LS custom Manufacture LLC (Lafrance Studio) will only cover shipping costs for items explicitly deemed “Outside of Scope” or for internal administrative requests initiated solely by our team.
 We are not responsible for delays, loss, or damage once the carrier has taken possession of the shipment.